wvchallenges/opseng-challenge/README.md

 # Wave Opserations Engineering Development Challenge

 Applicants for the [Operations Engineering team](https://wave.bamboohr.co.uk/jobs/) at Wave must complete the following challenge, and submit a solution prior to the interviewing process.

-This will help the interviewers assess your strengths, and frame the conversation through the interview process.
-Take as much time as you need, however we ask that you not spend more than 4-6 hours.
+The purpose of this exercise is to create something that we can discuss during the on-site interview, and that's representative of the kind of things we do here on a daily basis.

+There isn't a hard deadline for this exercise; take as long as you need to complete it.
+However, in terms of total time spent actively working on the challenge, we ask that you not spend more than a few hours, as we value your time and are happy to leave things open to discussion in the onsite interview.

 Send your submission to [ops.careers@waveapps.com](ops.careers@waveapps.com).
 Feel free to email [ops.careers@waveapps.com](ops.careers@waveapps.com) if you have any questions.